xin-huang/sstar/docs/index.md

 # sstar

-`sstar` is a Python package for detecting archaic introgression from population genetic data with S\* scores (Plagnol and Wall 2006), which can be used for detecting introgression not only in humans, but also in other species, e.g. Kulhwilm et al. (2019).
+`sstar` is a Python package for detecting archaic introgression from population genetic data with S\* scores (Plagnol and Wall 2006), which can be used for detecting introgression not only in humans, but also in other species.

 ### Requirements

-`sstar` works on UNIX/LINUX operating systems and tested with the following:
+`sstar` works on Unix/Linux operating systems and tested with the following:

-- Python 3.8/3.9
+- Python 3.8.19
 - R 4.1
 - Python packages:
-	- demes
+	- demes=0.2.3
-	- numpy
+	- numpy=1.24.4
-	- pandas
+	- pandas=2.0.3
-	- rpy2
+	- rpy2=3.5.11
-	- scikit-allel
+	- scikit-allel=1.3.7
-	- scipy
+	- scipy=1.10.1
 - R packages:
 	- MASS
 	- mgcv